CangyuanLi/floof/README.md

 import floof
 ```

-Floof provides two classes: Comparer and Matcher.
+The main workhorses of **floof** are its three classes: `Comparer`, `Matcher`, and `Linker`.
+In addition, the base string similarity algorithms are also exposed.
+It is recommended that
+you only use these for prototyping and testing, as the classes are able take advantage of many
+optimizations (such as Rust threading) and provide a much more ergonomic interface for
+most common tasks.

+`Comparer` and `Matcher`.
 Both are instantiated the same way, taking as
 arguments two Pandas Series, an "original" and a "lookup", although in practice the order doesn't
-madder.
+matter.
+A `Linker` class that implements Record Linkage is coming soon!

 ```python
 matcher = floof.Matcher(original, lookup)